 Initial Response, Interim Measures, and Investigation

 Upon receiving a report or complaint alleging a violation of the Policy, the Title IX Coordinator or his/her designee will provide the Complainant a written statement of his/her rights and options under the Policy and these Procedures.
 The Complainant will also be informed of the availability of a confidential advisor.
 Confidential advisors provide confidential emergency and on-going assistance to victims of sexual assault upon request.
 Confidential advisors are employees of Family Resources- Survivor Services of the Quad Cities.
-The Title IX Coordinator or his/her designee will also meet with the Complainant and discuss fully the options afforded to him/her, including the availability of interim measures and accommodations, the option to proceed with a formal complaint, the rights and responsibilities of both parties when a formal complaint is made (including the right to be accompanied during any College grievance proceeding and any related meeting by an advisor of their choice whose participation will be limited to consulting privately with the party accompanied by the advisor), the process of identifying potential witnesses, the Hearing Panel process, the prohibition against retaliation, and the need to preserve any relevant evidence or documentation.
+The Title IX Coordinator or his/her designee will also meet with the Complainant and discuss fully the options afforded to him/her, including the availability of interim measures, the option to proceed with a formal complaint, the rights and responsibilities of both parties when a formal complaint is made (including the right to be accompanied during any College grievance proceeding and any related meeting by an advisor of their choice whose participation will be limited to consulting privately with the party accompanied by the advisor), the process of identifying potential witnesses, the Hearing Panel process, the prohibition against retaliation, and the need to preserve any relevant evidence or documentation.
 Any time after this meeting, a Complainant may choose to file a formal complaint, which initiates the College’s disciplinary process.
-Interim measures and accommodations are available to an individual regardless of whether that individual chooses to proceed with a formal complaint.
+Interim measures may be requested by an individual regardless of whether that individual chooses to proceed with a formal complaint.

 If a Complainant at that time requests that his/her identity remain confidential or chooses not to file a formal complaint and requests that the College not pursue an investigation, the College must still discharge its responsibility to understand what occurred and take steps to foster an educational environment that is free of discrimination and harassment for all members of the campus community.
 As a result, the College will seek to respect the Complainant's request, but it must also take into account the seriousness of the alleged misconduct and threats to community safety.
 Factors that will be considered include the following: